-4. Conclusion
+Conclusion

 All of the models were evaluated for the production of the houses.
 The SVR has the lowest MAE value, 0.14 kWh.
 However the difference between the other models on the MAE is small, around 0.05 kWh, except for the NN (MLP) with an value of 0.50 kWh.
 The LSTM is a close second best, with a score of 0.17 kWh.
 After MAE the next metric is the MSE, which is the lowest for the SVR, 0.05 kWh2.
-Also, again, this time the LSTM is a close second best.
+The LSTM here is a close second best.
 Due to the high values of the MAPE values, around trillions of percentages, will not be taken into account.
 The R2 value is the highest for the MVLR, 0.53 kWh, with the SVR as a close second with an value of 0.50 kWh.

 The production models output distributions show that the MVLR does not predict values above 4.0 kWh very well.
-While the SVR does better than the MVLR it also does predict negative values, that is not preferable.
+While the SVR does better than the MVLR it also does predict negative values which is not preferable.
 The NN (MLP) shows that does find an right distribution, however the evaluation metrics are worse than all other models.
 The LSTM does find the distribution of the data, however it does not find high values.
-It can be concluded that due to the non-existence of negative values in the distribution that the model differentiate between different data points, unlike the rest of the models.
+It can be concluded that due to the non-existence of negative values in the distribution that the model differentiate between different data points unlike the rest of the models.

-For predicting the consumption, energy use, the MAE is the lowest for the MVLR with an value of 0.41 kWh.
+For predicting the consumption (energy use) the MAE is the lowest for the MVLR with an value of 0.41 kWh.
 Whereas the LSTM is a close second best with an value of 0.44 kWh.
 Also on the MSE metric the MVLR performed the best with a value of 0.34 kWh2.
 The LSTM performed worse with a value of 0.43 kWh2.
 However the MAPE is the lowest for the LSTM with an value of 69.54 %, whereas the MVLR performed worse with an value of 93.29 %.
-The R2 values are all negative for all models, this means that the variance between the models and the expected outcome has no relation.
+The R2 values are negative for all models which means that the variance between the models and the expected outcome has no relation.
 Therefore it will not be considered.

 The consumption models output distributions show that the SVR and MVLR don’t perform well on values bigger than 1.2 kWh.
 However the distribution of the NN (MLP) and LSTM show that values bigger than 1.2 kWh can be predicted.
 The NN (MLP) predicts values around 1.7 kWh best, while the LSTM predicts values around 2.0 kWh best.